-To assist in attaining good handling of the vehicle/trailer combination it is important that the trailer tongue load be maintained at approximately 10% of the loaded trailer weight, but not to exceed 500 lbs.
+To assist in attaining good handling of the vehicle/trailer combination it is important that the tongue load be maintained at approximately 10% of the loaded trailer weight, but not to exceed 400 tbs.
 Tongue loads can be adjusted by proper distribution of the load in the trailer, and can be checked by weighing separately the loaded trailer and then the tongue.

-When towing trailers, tires should be inflated to the highest pressures shown on the information plate attached to the driver's doorjamb or dash of your motorhome.
-The Cargo Carrying Capacity (CCC) of this vehicle is reduced by an amount equal to the trailer tongue load on the trailer bitch.
+When towing trailers, tires should be inflated to the highest pressures shown on the information plate attached to the dash of your motorhome.
+The cargo carrying capacity (CCC) of this vehicle is reduced by an amount equal to the trailer tongue load on the trailer hitch.